Article Summary

 Vulnerability Scanning

-When it comes to network security scanning, vulnerability scanners look into the devices, and access servers connected to a network, and find unknown perimeter points such as remote access servers.
+When it comes to network security scanning, vulnerability scanners look into the devices and access servers connected to a network and find unknown perimeter points, such as remote access servers.

 Password Cracking

-Password cracking is one of the many ways used by attackers to gain access to a network.
+Password cracking is one of the many ways attackers gain access to a network.
 For instance, if an attacker wants to upload and execute a file on a target application, having the credentials of a legitimate user makes the job much easier.
 With the privileges granted to users, a hacker can do a lot of damage to a network.

-There are generally two kinds of password cracking attacks
+There are generally two kinds of password-cracking attacks

 - Dictionary attack: It uses a long list of passwords to guess the actual password.
 The program runs until either the passwords match or the list is exhausted.

-- Brute force attack: In this case the password cracking program checks all possible combinations of a given character set to guess the password.
+- Brute force attack: In this case, the password cracking program checks all possible combinations of a given character set to guess the password.

 Ethical hacking

-Ethical hacking follows certain rules such as,
+Ethical hacking follows certain rules, such as,

 - It has to be a legal procedure.